 Before freezing, a freezing media containing a cryoprotectant buffer is added to the specimens to protect the sperm cells and membranes during the freezing, storage, and thawing process.
 Fairfax Cryobank completes a bioassay test of each lot of freeze media to determine its suitability before use.

-After processing, and addition of the freeze media, 0.5 ml aliquots of the specimen are packaged in individual vials for ICI and IUI-ready specimens; IVF specimens are processed with volumes of 0.5-1.0 ml aliquots.
+After processing, and the addition of the freeze media, 0.5 ml aliquots of the specimen are packaged in individual vials for ICI and IUI-ready specimens.
 All vials are labeled with the unique donor number, freeze date, vial #, and a code for the facility of origin.

 More is Not Always Better